snavaes/nlgids.london/md/prices-prijzen.md

 :   Contact [me](mailto:ans@nlgids.london) for a quote.

-Mini tour £35 (maximum of 8 people, 1 hour)
+Mini tour £35 (up to 8 people, 1 hour)
-:    every extra person £3.50.
+:    every additional person £3.50.

-Walks £50 (maximum of 8 people, 2 hours)
+Walks £50 (up to 8 people, 2 hours)
-:    every extra person £3.50.
+:    every additional person £3.50.

 Standard Cyle tour £24,95 (with bike, helmet and poncho) :    Contact [me](mailto:ans@nlgids.london) by email to see if you can join a tour.

-Private Cycle tour £140 (with bike, helmet and poncho) :    Private tour 2-4 persons £140, £20 for every extra person.
+Private Cycle tour £140 (with bike, helmet and poncho) :    Private tour 2-4 persons £140, £20 for every additional person.
 </div>